bretif/docker-seafile/README.md

 This Dockerfile is based on JensErat/docker-seafile

 This Dockerfile install an environment for running seafile including startup scripts.
-You run the container and store the volume on your filesystem.
+Seafile will be autoconfigurated with the default parameters and running at the container startup

 ## Setup Db
 You can use a mysql/mariadb container, I personally use bretif/mariadb container